dic-case-studies/casa6/casatestutils/README.md

 Optional Flags
--n, --ncores    : Number of Cores to Use for MPI Tests ( Default to 2)
+-n, --ncores    : Number of Cores to Use for MPI Tests ( Default to 2) -r, --rcdir     : Casa rcdir
 ##### Examples
 python3 runtest.py --bamboo -n 4 -p casa-6.4.3-3-py3.6.tar.xz -m serial -j asdmsummary -w /path/to/working/directory
 python3 runtest.py --bamboo -p casa-6.4.3-3-py3.6.tar.xz -m serial  -w /path/to/working/directory --test_list test_coordsys,test_tclean,

 ```

+#### Additional Notes

+--ignore_list option is used to ignore a test from a test suite when using -j option.
+Parameter can be a list of comma separated tests or a JSON file in the same structure as component_to_test_map

+--bamboo option requires [testrunner module] (https://open-bitbucket.nrao.edu/projects/CASA/repos/casa6/browse/casatestutils/testrunner).